 The Agriculture Residential College (ARC), located in the recently renovated Blake Hall, is a living-learning community for first-year students of all majors in the College of Agriculture.
 ARC’s mission is to assist students in developing leadership and communication skills as they transition into the university environment.

 ARC allows students to live and take classes with the same group of peers, thus creating a smaller network within the larger LSU campus.
 ARC offers opportunities to travel and host several special interest lectures that focus on the diverse needs of today’s ever changing world.
-Living in ARC provides students with the opportunity to network with others with the same interests, form relationships with faculty members, and become involved in unique co-curricular experiences to enhance your degree program and your LSU experience.
-All Ag!
-All the Time!
+Living in ARC provides students with the opportunity to network with others with the same interests, form relationships with faculty members, and become involved in unique co-curricular experiences to enhance the student’s degree programs and your LSU experience.

 Beginning fall 2014, ARC students will live in the suite bathroom side of Blake Hall which was built in 2008.